hongyuanjia/eplusr/README.md

 version of EnergyPlus.

 `eplusr` will try to find corresponding version of EnergyPlus that was installed in the standard location.
-If failed, an error will be given.
+If failed, an error will be given and you have to specify the EnergyPlus installation path using `eplusr_home`.

 You can use `period` to override the `RunPeriod` objects.
 The original objects in `RunPeriod` class will be commented out using `$hide`.
 Each side of a